jazzband/website/docs/about/faq.md

 The purpose of the Jazzband is to help Open Source projects on GitHub share responsibility for software maintenance.
 It's essentially a GitHub organization that is open to everyone who is willing and able to maintain its projects.
-It was born out of neccesity of expanding the group of maintainers of some projects whose original authors weren't able to effectively manage them when people volunteered to help out.
+It was born out of necessity of expanding the group of maintainers of some projects whose original authors weren't able to effectively manage them when people volunteered to help out.